Censorship of Japanese media in South Korea: Revisions to the laws

-Stage 1: Partial Liberalization
+Partial liberalization

 On 20 October 1998, manga and other publications were allowed to be imported for the first time.
 Films that were joint Japan–Korea productions, or had won an Academy Award or an award at a major international film festival (Cannes, Berlin or Venice), were also allowed to be screened in theatres, but not on television.
 Animated films continued to be banned.

-Stage 2: Partial Liberalization
+Partial liberalization

 In 10 September 1999, Japanese music was allowed to be performed in venues not exceeding 2000 seats, and non-animated films that had won an award at any international film festival were allowed to be shown.
 All Japanese movies that received awards from the events listed in stage one and received any international film festival award were allowed to be screened without censorship conditions.
-Other Japanese files that were not awarded were allowed to be screened to the extent that they had no censorship rating.
+Other Japanese films that were not awarded were allowed to be screened to the extent that they had no censorship rating.
 Animated films continued to be banned.

-Stage 3: Substantial Liberalization
+Substantial liberalization

 In 27 June 2000, the limit on seats in live performances was lifted, and animated feature-length theatrical films that had won one or more major international film awards were allowed to be shown, as were all films with a 12+ or 15+ rating.
 These films could also now be screened on cable and satellite television.
 Computer, online and arcade-style video games were allowed to be sold, and sporting events, news programs and documentaries were allowed to be broadcast on television.
 Music recordings and CDs with no Japanese lyrics, such as instrumental music or songs sung in other languages, was allowed to be sold.

-Stage 4: Total Liberalization
+Total liberalization

 On 1 January 2004, all Japanese films were allowed to be shown in theaters, and all Japanese music and video games could be sold by retailers.
 For satellite and cable television, programming now allowed was lifestyle information programs, educational programs, Japanese music, Japanese films (those screening in theatres), and television dramas that were Japan–Korea productions or had a 7+, 12+ or general rating.
 For terrestrial television, allowed programming was lifestyle information programs, educational programs, non-animated Japanese films (those screening in theatres), television dramas that were Japan–Korea productions, live broadcasts of Japanese singers' concerts in South Korea, and Japanese singers appearing on Korean programs.
 The ban on animation was lifted completely on 1 January 2006.